timbenroeck/guides/snowflake_adls_access_over_privatelink.md

 ---

 ## Connect to ADLS over Private Link
-Once the `SYSTEM$GET_PRIVATELINK_ENDPOINTS_INFO();` function reports the stats as `"status": "APPROVED"` you can use a [Storage Integration](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration) or [External Volume](https://docs.snowflake.com/en/user-guide/tables-iceberg-configure-external-volume-azure) to securely connect to your Azure Blob Storage (ADLS) account using the private link endpoint.
+Once the `SYSTEM$GET_PRIVATELINK_ENDPOINTS_INFO()` function reports the stats as `"status": "APPROVED"` you can use a [Storage Integration](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration) or [External Volume](https://docs.snowflake.com/en/user-guide/tables-iceberg-configure-external-volume-azure) to securely connect to your Azure Blob Storage (ADLS) account using the private link endpoint.

 This is done by setting the `USE_PRIVATELINK_ENDPOINT` property to `TRUE`.
 This parameter is optional when creating the resources, but is **required** to route the traffic over the private endpoint.
 Before creating an External Volume or Storage Integration, gather your **Azure Tenant ID**.
 This identifies the Azure Entra ID (Azure Active Directory) tenant that owns the storage account.
 You can get this from the Azure Portal or by using the CLI: